MicrosoftDocs/query-docs/query-languages/m/combiner-functions.md

 # Combiner functions

 These functions are used by other library functions that merge values, such as `Table.ToList` and `Table.CombineColumns`.
-The function is applied to each row in the table to produce a single value for each row.
+In these two cases, a combiner function is applied to each row in the table to produce a single value for each row.

 ## <a name="__toc360789932"></a>Combiner